eddy-bryan/happy-hound-hotels/README.md

 ### Deployment Platform

-- Heroku: Heroku was utilized as the deployment platform, allowing for the hosting and deployment of the web application.
+- Heroku: Heroku was utilised as the deployment platform, allowing for the hosting and deployment of the web application.

 ### Additional Libraries and Tools